TangoEnSkai/tangoenskai.github.io/cv.md

 **Dongguk University, Seoul, Republic of Korea**
 **Bachelor of Science in Computer Science and Engineering (Advanced Course**
 Mar.
 2009 to Oct.
 2016 **(GPA: 3.71)**
-Advancded Computer Science and Engineering Course
+Advanced Computer Science and Engineering Course
 by Accreditation Board for Engineering Education of Korea

 * _Leave of Absence_